-- 1. To what extent has remedial adult education programme promoted capacity building among community member for poverty alleviation in Okrika and Port Harcourt Local Government Areas?. - 2.
-To what extent has functional literacy programme empowered community members for improve productivity in selected communities in Okrika and Port Harcourt Local Government Areas?. - 3.
-To what extent has vocational skills and technical education programme provided community members with requisite vocational /occupational skills for sell-reliance in Okrika and Port Harcourt Local Government Areas?.
+education programme has promoted capacity building among community member for poverty alleviation in Okrika and Portharcourt Local Government Areas.

+- 2. Investigate the extent to which functional literacy programme has empowered community members for improved productivity for poverty alleviation in Okrika and Portharcourt Local Government Areas. - 3.
+Investigate the extent to which vocational skills and technical education programmes have equipped community members with requisite vocational/occupational skills for sell-reliance against poverty alleviation in Okrika and Portharcourt Local Government Areas.